s4mking/BoilerPlate/README.md

 - Created Makefile script to run this docker-compose heathly (Please check the following explanation)

 #### makefile

+If you are using `Linux`, replace the content of `Makefile` with `Makefile.linux.dist`.

+If you are using `Mac`, you do not need to do anything.

+If you are using `Windows`, there is no gurantee makefile will work.
+Best you can install Linux or run the following command manually.

+---

 You can run this `make` which is just a wrapper of some commands that will resolve your docker-compose up issues.
 If you encounter any docker issue, run `make rebuild`, then `make`.
 If you do not want to install make binary, you can just run whatever the following commands listed below: